“To live in hearts we leave behind is not to die.” ~ Thomas Campbell

 If you know someone who is grieving the loss of a loved one, reach out to that person.
 Tell stories about that person that mean something to you.
 Those stories will give those who grieve new chances to remember their loved one and to cling to the hope of reunion for, whenever you speak of the person, he or she truly feels present once again.

-FAITH ACTION: Pray for those who grieve the loss of loved ones and who dread the upcoming holidays that their memories may help them heal.
+FAITH ACTION: Kindly pray for those who grieve the loss of loved ones and who dread the upcoming holidays that their memories may help them heal.